Francoise Hivernel

-Françoise Hivernel (1943-2022) was a French-born academic archaeologist, psychoanalyst, writer and translator.
+Françoise Hivernel (14 June 1943 – 29 August 2022) was a French-born academic archaeologist, psychoanalyst, writer and translator.

 Early life

 Hivernel was born to Raymonde Beque and André Hivernel in Versailles during World War II.
 Her brother Jacques Hivernel, was born in 1945.

 Education

-Hivernel attended the lycée in Versailles and achieved the Baccalaureat 1st and 2nd part.
-In 1974.
+Hivernel attended the lycée in Versailles and achieved the Baccalaureat, 1st and 2nd part, in 1974.
 She was awarded an MA and a PhD in 1979 from the UCL Institute of Archaeology in London.
 She also trained in Contemporary Psychoanalytic Psychotherapy through the West Midlands Institute for Psychotherapy in Birmingham.

 Careers

 Hivernel worked first as an archaeologist in France where she belonged to the National Scientific Research Centre, Laboratory of Quaternary Geology.
 She dug in Ethiopia and Lebanon.
 Then she went to the UK, whence she dug in Jordan and Kenya.
-She excavated in Ngenyn, a site initially discovered by Louis Leakey, as part of research towards her PhD.
+As part of research towards her PhD, she excavated in Ngenyn, a site initially discovered by Louis Leakey.
 She has also contributed to learned papers on other African archaeological sites and published on the archaeology of Britain.

 Subsequently, she worked for Cambridgeshire County Council and next the Cambridge City Council.
 She then had a career in Psychoanalytic-Psychotherapy.